Jonah Heim Player Props: Rangers vs. Angels

-Jonah Heim -- with an on-base percentage of .297 in his past 10 games, 74 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Los Angeles Angels, with Tyler Anderson on the mound, on May 5 at 9:38 PM ET.
+Jonah Heim -- with an on-base percentage of .316 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, on May 6 at 9:07 PM ET.

-He hit a home run while going 1-for-5 in his previous game against the Diamondbacks.
+He strung together two hits (going 2-for-5) in his most recent game against the Angels.

 Jonah Heim Game Info & Props vs. the Angels